-CCTP is a permissionless on-chain utility that enables the flow of USDC across chains through native burning and minting.
+CCTP is a permissionless on-chain utility that facilitates USDC transfers securely between blockchains via native burning and minting.
 With CCTP, USDC is effectively "teleported" from one blockchain to another.

-CCTP was created for for third-party developers, serving as a permissionless infrastructure they could build on top of or integrate into their existing apps/dApps, wallets, and bridges.
+CCTP serves as permissionless infrastructure for developers to build on top of or integrate into their existing apps, wallets, and bridges.

 No. CCTP is a permissionless on-chain utility for third-party developers.

-CCTP is available now on mainnet for Ethereum and Avalanche.
-Expansion to additional chains is expected throughout 2023.
-Developers can access our [developer docs](🔗) to begin building on CCTP.
+CCTP is available now on mainnet for Arbitrum, Avalanche, Base, Ethereum, Noble, OP Mainnet, and Polygon PoS.
+Expansion to additional blockchains is expected throughout 2023.

-### Can’t I use a Circle Account or Core API to move USDC across chains?
+Can’t I use a Circle Mint account or Core API to move USDC across chains?
 What about a centralized exchange?

-Yes, Circle Account and Core API are capable of moving USDC natively across chains.
+Yes, Circle Mint and Core API are capable of moving USDC natively across chains.
 However, those commercial products are only available to qualified businesses approved by Circle.

-All burns of USDC emit an event on the source chain, which is automatically observed by Circle’s attestation service.
+When USDC is burned on the source chain, the event is automatically observed by Circle’s attestation service.
 The app facilitating the burn of USDC is responsible for fetching the signed attestation from Circle, which then enables CCTP to mint USDC on the destination chain.

-While Circle’s attestation service becoming unavailable would temporarily preclude new burn messages from being signed, we anticipate the same robust uptime and availability currently delivered by our existing minting and redemption services.
+While its unavailability would temporarily preclude new burn messages from being signed, we anticipate robust uptime and availability similar to how our existing minting services operate today.

-### Does Circle have access to or store any personally identifiable information (PII) when a user sends USDC through CCTP?
+Besides public wallet addresses on-chain, does Circle have access to any personally identifiable information (PII) when a user sends or receives USDC via CCTP?

-CCTP has no direct impact upon existing bridged versions of USDC.
+CCTP has no direct impact upon existing bridged forms of USDC.

 Circle’s plans to bring USDC natively to more blockchain networks remain the same and will continue to grow.
-We envision CCTP establishing USDC as a universal liquidity layer for Web3 that is accessible to all.
+We envision CCTP establishing USDC as a universal liquidity layer for the Internet that is accessible to all.